 We encourage our customers to recycle their mobile phones.
 In Australia, Optus supports the Mobile Muster Programme and hosts collection points in all retails stores and inserts reply paid recycling satchels into Optus prepaid mobile bundles.
 The recycling service is free, allowing customers to post back their old mobiles for recycling.

-In Singapore, we provide customers, employees and the general public the means to recycle their electronic waste with us through the Singtel e-waste recycling programme as part of our Project LESS (Little Eco StepS) Environmental Campaign.
+In Singapore, we provide customers, employees and the general public the means to recycle their electronic waste with us through our joint E-waste recycling programme with SingPost.

 We also encourage our customers in Australia and Singapore to go paperless by promoting free e-billing services.